Portage Glacier Highway: Chugach National Forest

-The Portage Glacier Highway begins at an at-grade intersection with the Seward Highway, in the former town of Portage.
+The Portage Glacier Highway begins at an at-grade intersection with the Seward Highway in the former town of Portage.
 At this point, the highway is a two-lane, asphalt road.
 Almost immediately after the Seward Highway intersection, the road crosses over the Coastal Classic line of the Alaska Railroad.
 The highway continues in a southeasterly direction along the Portage Valley, with Portage Creek to the north and pine forests to the south.
 After about 1.2 mi, the roadway intersects a small gravel road that leads to the Moose Flats Day Use area, which has access to several scenic hiking trails.
-Peaks of the Chugach Mountains, along with several hanging glaciers can be seen from the road; Portage Glacier is out of view.
+Peaks of the Chugach Mountains, along with several hanging glaciers, can be seen from the road; Portage Glacier is out of view.
 The highway passes through a low-lying wetland before reentering forest and providing access to the Alder Pond Day Use area and the Portage Valley RV park.

 Portage Glacier Highway continues southeastward, providing access to the Black Bear Campgrounds, maintained by the USFS.
 The roadway bends eastward, passing the USFS Williwaw Campgrounds, as well as several small gravel roads.
 The road continues for a short distance before passing the Begich, Boggs Visitor Center and associated buildings, comprising the headquarters of Portage Glacier unit of the Chugach National Forest.
 The highway continues onto the Portage Creek Bridge, which is 114 ft long.
 It allows the highway to cross over the small Portage Creek, which drains Portage Lake, in turn fed by Portage Glacier.
 The bridge ends at the start of the Portage Lake Tunnel.
 The tunnel is 445 ft long and constructed of concrete.
-The route proceeds on to a 0.5 mi portion of road known as the "Rock Cut at Portage Lake" by the Alaska Department of Transportation & Public Facilities (DOT&PF).
-This road passes along the coast of Portage Lake, and borders a large, man-made cliff to the north (hence the name "Rock Cut").
+The route proceeds to a 0.5 mi portion of road known as the "Rock Cut at Portage Lake" by the Alaska Department of Transportation & Public Facilities (DOT&PF).
+This road passes along the coast of Portage Lake and borders a large, man-made cliff to the north (hence the name "Rock Cut").
 This portion of the route terminates at the Placer Creek Bridge.
-The bridge, which is just 83 ft long, spans over Placer Creek, the smaller of the two creeks feeding Portage Lake.
-The highway continues to the six-lane Bear Valley Staging area, and the toll booth for the Anton Anderson Memorial Tunnel.
+The bridge, which is just 83 ft long, spans Placer Creek, the smaller of the two creeks feeding Portage Lake.
+The highway continues to the six-lane Bear Valley Staging area and the toll booth for the Anton Anderson Memorial Tunnel.
 The road continues into the Anton Anderson Memorial Tunnel.